 Cover the pan with plastic wrap and refrigerate overnight.
 Make sure you do refrigerate it overnight!
 The tiramisu will taste better on the second and third day, as the flavors have had time to blend together.

-To assemble, simply turn the pan over on a cake platter, open the sides of the springform pan and remove plastic from the top.
-Use a sieve or a sifter to sprinkle one tablespoon of cocoa powder mixed with 1/4 teaspoon of the pumpkin spice blend on top of the tiramisu.
+To assemble: simply turn the pan over on a cake platter, open the sides of the springform pan and remove plastic from the top.
+You can also decorate the sides with ladyfinger cookies.

 Right before serving, mix 1 tablespoon of cocoa powder with 1/4 teaspoon of pumpkin spice, use a sieve or a sifter to sprinkle it on top of the tiramisu.

 Tiramisu will store nicely in the fridge for up to 1 week.